dgraham09/dgraham09/README.md

 🔭 I’m currently working on building full stack web applications in the above languages

-If you are interested in finding out more about me you can find my linkedin and cv here 👉 [//pages.github.com/Click me!](https://www.linkedin.com/in/dgraham3/)
+If you are interested in finding out more about me you can find my linkedin and cv here 👉 [Click me!](https://www.linkedin.com/in/dgraham3/)
 <!--
 **dgraham09/dgraham09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.